slatedocs/slate/source/includes/getting-started.md

         .build();
 ```

-Now that we’ve created a Route object and registered a RouteEventListener we are ready to import!
+Now that we’ve created a Route object and registered a RouteStateListener we are ready to import!
 Here’s how:

 ```java